darkpetrus/MarsRover/README.md

 simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.
 In order to control a rover, NASA sends a simple string of letters.
 The possible letters are 'L', 'R' and 'F'.
-'L' and 'R' makes the rover spin 90 degrees left or right respectively, with moving from its current spot.
+'L' and 'R' makes the rover spin 90 degrees left or right respectively, and moving forward from its current spot.
 'F' means move forward one grid point, and maintain the same heading.